Seanneskie/itinerary-planner/README.md

 ## Budget Tracking
 Each itinerary has a budget page where you can log expenses.
 Entries can be edited or deleted, and the page displays the total spent along with helpful charts.
+You can also filter entries by category to focus on specific types of spending.

 ## Contributing
 Feel free to open issues or submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.